bmulvey1/bluesky-follow-collisions/README.md

 ``python bsky_follow_collisions.py <handle> <app_password>``

-unauthenticated mode is used by omitting ``app_password``, that will determine if anyone you follow is blocked, but not who is blocked
+unauthenticated mode is used by omitting ``app_password``, that will determine who is blocked as well as if they are suspended/deactivated/deleted, but not why they are blocked (whether they are blocked via a blocklist or just manually)